 Maya Ann Morris (Student Representative, 2024-2026)

-Maya Ann Morris is a conductor, arranger, educator and pianist based in South Wales.
-She is a first-year PhD Music student at Cardiff University, undertaking research into the pianism and pedagogy of Alfred Cortot (1877–1962), funded through a Cardiff University Studentship award.
-Her project is supervised by Dr. Caroline Rae and Dr. Rachel Moore.
+Maya Ann Morris is a South-Wales based PhD Music student at Cardiff University, undertaking research into the pianism and pedagogy of Alfred Cortot (1877–1962).
+Her project is supervised by Professor Caroline Rae and Dr. Rachel Moore, and funded through a Cardiff University Studentship award.
 She completed both her BA and MA degrees in Music at Cardiff University and was awarded the John Morgan Lloyd prize for meritorious final-year students at the end of her undergraduate degree.
-Alongside her research, Maya is an active conductor and pianist within her local community, holding the position of Musical Director at Bargoed Male Voice Choir since the beginning of 2022.
+Alongside her research, Maya is an active conductor, pianist and alto within her local community, holding the position of Musical Director at Bargoed Male Voice Choir since the beginning of 2022.
+She also directs and sings with the Valleys’ Chamber Choir, which she co-founded in 2024.

 Ordinary Student Members